krr-up/ucorexplain/README.md

 to a planning problem.
 The goal is to generate the query.
 The number of these inference rule applications is given via the constant `i`, similar to the horizon in a planning problem.

+### Some TODO items

+- [ ] Integration with ucorexplain
+- [ ] Some encoding improvements
+- [ ] Incremental version
+- [ ] Generating an explanation graph from the inference plan
+- [ ] Extending inference rules for choice rules and aggregates

 ## TODOS